-When considering what activities or actions fit within developmentally appropactivities, caregiver must consider: What is age appropriate?
+When considering what activities or actions fit within developmentally appropriate activities, caregiver must consider: What is age appropriate?
 What is individually appropriate?
+NA/hat is annuanuiata to the social and sultural contaut?
 What is appropriate to the social and cultural context?